shsachdev/ls170/notes.md

 TCP and HTTP would be examples of 2 protocols that address different aspects of communication; TCP is the transfer of messages between applications, and HTTP the structure of those messages.

+# A Layered System

+It can be useful to group these protocols together in terms of the particular aspect of communication that they address.
+We can think of those protocol groups as functioning within _layers_ of an overall system of communication.

+# Protocol Data Units

+A protocol data unit is an amount or block of data transferred over a network.
+Different protocols or protocol layers refer to PDUs by different names.

+For example, at the Link/Data Link a PDU is known as a _frame_, at the Internet/ Network layer it is known as a _packet_, at the Transport layer it is known as a segment (TCP) or _datagram_ (UDP).

+In all cases the basic concept is effectively the same, the PDU consists of a header, a data payload, and in some cases a trailer or footer.